No passwords, no registration, no paywalls, no popups, no AI

 September 13, 2021

 A. Hi Emmanuel.
-I don't know anything regarding types and suppliers of vandal-resistant paints that Google doesn't tell me; apparently EN-45545-2 is a tough and detailed fire-resistance standard.
+I don't know much regarding types and suppliers of vandal-resistant paints that Google doesn't tell me; apparently EN-45545-2 is a tough and detailed fire-resistance standard.
 But as for the substrates, aluminum would be a poor one unless it is anodized or hard anodized because it is so soft that it is easily scratched.
 Hard-anodized aluminum, if practical for the given component, is really hard and virtually scratch-proof.

 There is a comment on this page that machine-turned (jeweled/dowel finish) stainless does a good job of hiding graffiti; I can't vouch for it or contradict it, but it sounds believable.